David James (actor, born 1839): Early years

-David James was born in Stepney, London, to a family of Sephardic Jewish origin.
-His father, Moses Belasco, was a tailor, whose wife was Sophia Jacobs.
-James's brother Abraham retained the surname Belasco and was the father of the playwright David Belasco.
+David Abraham Belasco aka David James was born in Eagle Court, Covent Garden, London, to a family of Sephardic Jewish origin.
+His father, Abraham Julian Belasco was born in Gibralter, his mother was Hagar Joseph Belasco.
+He had a son David O'Hara in 1857 by his common law wife Mary Ann O'Hara but was to marry Ameleia ((Leah) Portlock in 1866 who converted to Judaism.

 James made his stage debut as a child actor at the Princess's Theatre, London, then managed by Charles Kean.

 James joined the company at the Royalty Theatre towards the end of 1861, playing a range of minor roles before making his first great success, in September 1863, as Mercury in F. C. Burnand's Ixion, or The Man at the Wheel, in the words of The Stage "appearing to much advantage as a singer and dancer in a small part".
 From the Royalty he moved in December 1863 to the company of the Strand Theatre, where he remained until 1870.
 Among his successful roles there were Tom Foxer in H. T. Craven's One Tree Hill (1865), two more Burnand roles: Will Somers, the jester, in Windsor Castle and Neluska in L'Africaine (both 1865), Francis in William Brough's The Field of the Cloth of Gold (1868) and Zekiel Homespun in a revival of Thomas Morton's The Heir at Law.
 The Stage said of his performance in the last of these that it "revealed new capacities in the successful burlesque actor, showing a pathos and a truth to nature such as lifted the part out of the conventional category into which it had long fallen".